 - Are breastfeeding

-A case report of a 72-year old woman with liver cancer also highlighted oxalate nephropathy (acute kidney injury) post ingestion of chaga mushroom powder (4–5 teaspoons daily for 6 months).
+A case report of a 72-year old woman with liver cancer also highlighted oxalate nephropathy (acute kidney injury-a side effect) post ingestion of chaga mushroom powder (4–5 teaspoons daily for 6 months).

 Chaga Mushrooms and Cancer